Living in Lawrence

 The historic downtown is the center of social life in Lawrence.
 You can shop book peddlers, specialty merchants and clothing stores you'll only find here.
 Sample Greek, Thai, Chinese, Japanese, Korean, Italian, Mexican, French and Indian cuisine.
 Catch art-house films at Liberty Hall Cinema.
 Bob your head as regional and national acts take the stage at The Bottleneck and other music venues — or just wait for a street musician to tune up his saxophone.
 Study at a coffeehouse.
 Take a yoga class.
 Get a message.
 Learn to tango.
 It's all possible within a few blocks in the heart of the city.

 Lawrence offers more than 50 miles of hiking and biking paths suitable for novice or experienced riders.
 The city maintains 52 parks where you can toss a frisbee, catch a concert or spread out a blanket and kick back.
 Lawrence also has several beautiful golf courses.
 Clinton Lake is just west of town, offering acres of recreational water, campgrounds, picnic areas, hiking and mountain biking trails and swimming beaches.
-And students get free access with a student ID to the 143,000-square-foot Ambler Student Recreation Fitness Center, a short walk from Green Hall.
+And students get free access to the 143,000-square-foot Ambler Student Recreation Fitness Center, a short walk from Green Hall.

 The deep-rooted traditions of Kansas football and basketball provide exciting entertainment for sports fans.
 Many law students take a break from the daily rigors of their studies and head over to Allen Fieldhouse or Memorial Stadium to watch the Jayhawks in action.
 The Student Bar Association hosts tailgate parties on the hill before home football games.
 Discounted season tickets are available to all students.